bfinl/DeepSIF/ictal/README.md

-Please cite the following publication if you are using any part of the codes:
+Please cite the following publication if you are using any part of the codes or data:

 Sun, R., Sohrabpour, A., Joseph, B., Worrell, G., & He, B. (2024).
 Spatiotemporal Rhythmic Seizure Sources Can be Imaged by means of Biophysically Constrained Deep Neural Networks.
 Advanced Science.
 DOI: 10.1002/advs.202405246